Created with Sketch. Created with Sketch.

 In this review of over 50 CoPs, it was found that social media has been an integral part of modern CoPs.

-Companies utilise social media (such as community groups) to drive interaction and promote knowledge sharing.
-Social media tools that make them great candidates for knowledge management strategy.
+Companies utilize social media (such as community groups) to drive interaction and promote knowledge sharing.
+Social media tools make them great candidates for knowledge management strategy.

 Set strategic context

-Creating a strategic context lets communities find their legitimate place within the organisation.
+Creating a strategic context lets communities find their legitimate place within the organization.

 How do you set a strategic context?
 First, discuss the value of CoPs in your company.
 Next, identify critical business problems that you want to address.